 The last question in the outcome orientation section aimed to state specific questions about the impact of the project.
 The statements are chosen to address SI-relevant aspects directly.
-The academic dimension was by far the highest rated statement among the survey respondents, 53 % of the respondents rated the statemet the scrutinised issue was not (widely) addressed in academia before 7 or higher on a scale from 0 to 10.
+The academic dimension was by far the highest rated statement among the survey respondents, 53 % of the respondents rated the statement the scrutinised issue was not (widely) addressed in academia before 7 or higher on a scale from 0 to 10.
 This result is followed by a similar statement the project results addressed an issue that was not (widely) known before which was specifically directed to the novelty of the issue for the public, 30 % of the respondents rated this statement 7 or higher, similarly the statement the project generated a deeper/better understanding of social issue was rated from the proportion of the respondents again 7 or higher.

-As the intention and agency one of the pillars of the concept of social innovation, especially the strongly social innovation related statements should at least related to the deliberative action mobilized by the researchers’ initial motivation.
+As the intention and agency one of the pillars of the concept of social innovation, especially the strongly social innovation related statements should at least relate to the deliberative action mobilised by the researchers’ initial motivation.
 We expect [H] a relation between motivation to improve human condition with the following statements:

 The project generated a better understanding of a social issue.